PASTJL/JFXMultiYZoomLineChart/readme.md

 </p>
 <p style="margin-bottom: 0cm; line-height: 100%">I will continue to
-improve this classes.
-Next step =&gt; coupling a TableView with the LineCharts synchronized with the zoom in and reset.</p>
+improve these classes.
+Next step =&gt; coupling a TableView with the LineCharts synchronized with the zoom in and reset actions.</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>

 </p>